 It also makes it easier to “stair-step” the relationship.
 Some clients might come to you asking immediately for a Tier 3 solution, not realizing just how much work they’ll have to do in order to reach that level of insight.
 You might be able to instead start them with a Tier 1 or 2 product and gradually move them to Tier 3.

 When you introduce a tiered offering of analytics products, it’s probably going to work best for new clients or clients who haven’t used your analytics expertise before.
 What do you do for existing clients who currently receive analytics support from you?

 You have the option of grandfathering them in and letting them continue to pay for their current service at their current pricing.
 Of course, if your analytics product is valuable and distinct enough from what they’re currently receiving, you might be able to transition into your new tiered pricing.
 Whatever path you choose, make sure your service for these legacy clients is as automated and efficient as possible.
 That may include a review of how they’re using what you currently provide.
 Maybe they don’t need a weekly report on Metric X.

 Clients are willing to pay for marketing analytics

 Analytics has value.
 And if you’re creating value for your clients — helping them to optimize their spend, generate more leads and understand their performance in greater detail — then you should be compensated for that work.
 If you communicate that value clearly to your clients, you might be surprised by how eager they are to invest in what you’re offering.

 Creating a tier of analytics products is simply another way — in our view, an incredibly effective way — to communicate the value of your analytics expertise to clients.

 Try Alight’s Solution for Agency Analytics and Reporting

 Alight’s suite of next-generation analytics solutions delivers everything that agencies need to build efficient, scalable reporting and insights.
-Request your free solution evaluation today!
+Request a demo today!